Szilard2011/WW2-Info/README.md

 ## How to View

-The live website is hosted on GitHub Pages: [Link to your GitHub Pages site will appear here after deployment]
+The live website is hosted on GitHub Pages: https://szilard2011.github.io/WW2-Info/

 *This project was created by Pálnagy Szilárd.*